 When it comes to consumer trends, you don’t want to be left behind doing the same-old, same-old.
 Join in!
 Branded content needs to evolve as quickly as user-generated content evolves.

 Speaking of evolving…

 The Evolution of Storytelling

 Successful marketing has gone beyond the traditional form of storytelling.
 It is no longer just “educating” but “empowering.”
 It is no longer “entertaining” but “immersing.”
 It is no longer “persuading” but “inspiring.”

 Educate > Empower

 When you empower your customers, you give them information to make well-informed decisions that move them one step closer to their goals.
 When the consumer is a part of your brand’s story, they feel supported.
 In exchange, they give their attention and advocacy.

 Entertain > Immerse

-It’s not just about entertaining with a one-way experience.
+Influencer marketing companies that target millennials understand that it’s not just about entertaining with a one-way experience.
 Engage your consumers and make the experience immersive and interactive.
 Both augmented reality (AR) and virtual reality (VR) quite literally place the consumer in the story.
 This immersive and interactive technology has already had significant effects on various industries and is expected to impact more.